-Your first pre-natal check-up is so exciting – and so important!
-Monthly visits to your maternity care provider – be she an OB/GYN or Midwife, is the best way to ensure you and your baby remain healthy and happy throughout the duration of your pregnancy.
+Your first prenatal care check-up is so exciting – and so important!
+Monthly visits to your maternity care provider is the best way to ensure you and your baby remain healthy and happy throughout your pregnancy.
 Women who observe recommended prenatal visits have fewer pregnancy and labor complications.
 Plus, you’ll gain valuable insight into what is going on in your body – and for your baby – month by month, and you’ll receive important nutrition and lifestyle tips that will enhance your physical comfort as well as your health.

 First, your doctor will want to verify you are pregnant.
-Home pregnancy tests are pretty accurate but we need to have our own proof.
-Believe it or not, there are certain physiologic and hormonal conditions that can cause “fake” positives and our urine and blood tests will help to rule those out.
+Home pregnancy tests are pretty accurate, but we need to have our own proof.
+Certain physiologic and hormonal conditions can cause “fake” positives, and our urine and blood tests will help rule those out.

-In most cases, we schedule a primary prenatal visit at about the 8 week point, although pre-existing medical conditions may cause us to schedule you a little earlier.
-In most cases, by the time you actually figure out you are pregnant, you are right around the 8-week point anyway!
+In most cases, we schedule a primary prenatal care visit at about the eight-week point, although preexisting medical conditions may cause us to schedule you a little earlier.
+In most cases, by the time you figure out you are pregnant, you are right around the 8-week point anyway!

-If you are already 100% comfortable with your OB/GYN or Midwife, your visits will continue.
-If you aren’t, or you are on the lookout for the right person to assist you during your pregnancy, labor and delivery – these first prenatal visits should be considered “interviews” for your healthcare provider – so keep that in mind.
-For example, if a natural labor and delivery is important to you, you will want to look further into your healthcare provider’s rates of interventions and C-sections and see if their philosophies regarding pregnancy and birth align with yours.
+If you are already 100% comfortable with your OB/GYN, your visits will continue.
+If you aren’t, or you are on the lookout for the right person to assist you during your pregnancy, labor, and delivery – these first prenatal care visit should be considered “interviews” for your healthcare provider.
+For example, if natural labor and delivery are important to you, you will want to look further into your healthcare provider’s rates of interventions and C-sections and see if their philosophies regarding pregnancy and birth align with yours.

 Here are some of the things you can expect when you go in for your first visit:

-Tests: You will be asked to supply a urine sample as well as a blood sample.
+Tests.
+You will be asked to supply a urine sample and a blood sample.
 In addition to confirming your pregnancy, we want to verify all sorts of things regarding your health.
 These include:

 - Blood counts